shanvireddy/vlsiguru/Embedded_systems/intrview/interviewpart-1.md

 calloc():this function is used for both ,to allocate block of memory and initializes them to 0.
 syntax:
 ptr=(cast-type*)calloc(n,element-size)
-it allocates memory for n blocks in bytes where ezch block is of the size specified by element-size.
+it allocates memory for n blocks in bytes where each block is of the size specified by element-size.

 ### 8.Can you explain to me with the help of a small program how malloc() is used ?